About

 The STUDIO invites members of the CMU community to bring a guest lecturer of their choice to visit CMU virtually, and limited support is also available for in-person visits; please see details below.
 Faculty, staff and students are encouraged to nominate guests who align with the goal of the Steiner Speaker Series: to bring creative individuals to CMU who share diverse perspectives and interdisciplinary expertise in the arts, and who address our current moment in timely ways.
 We strongly encourage proposals to bring visitors who identify as women, BIPOC, and/or LGBTQIA+.

 We welcome proposals to bring guests to visit CMU courses, degree programs, departments, and organizations.
-For virtual visits, each visitor will receive a $500 honorarium, as well as the administrative support of the STUDIO to make their visit a success.
+For virtual visits, each visitor will receive an honorarium, as well as the administrative support of the STUDIO to make their visit a success.
 For in- person visits, the STUDIO provides support to coordinate funding for travel and stay.
 In-person visits often require collaboration between multiple departments to fully fund your guest.
 As an example, guests have been brought to:

 • give a presentation via Zoom about their creative work